Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/205-Containers.md

 the `.singularity` cache directory.
 This can lead to **exhaustion of your disk quota for your home directory**.
-So you may want to use the environment variable `SINGULARITY_CACHEDIR` to put the cache in, e.g,, your scratch space (but even then you want to clean up after the pull operation so save on your storage billing units).
+So you may want to use the environment variable `SINGULARITY_CACHEDIR` to put the cache in, e.g,, your scratch space (but even then you want to clean up after the pull operation to save on your storage billing units).

 ???+demo "Demo singularity pull"